Kathryn Plummer: Professional clubs

 On December 30, 2019, Plummer signed her first professional contract with Italian side Saugella Team Monza.
 She made her Serie A debut on January 19 in Monza's 3-2 defeat against Zanetti Bergamo in which she came on as a substitute and scored 9 points.
-She was the top scorer in Monza's Coppa Italia quarter final upset over Igor Gorgonzola Novara and played a key role for her team to reach their second-ever Coppa Italia final four, where they were eventually defeated by Unet E-Work Busto Arsizio in the semi finals.
-In CEV Cup, Plummer only played in Monza's 3-1 loss in the second leg of the round of 16 match-up against Dinamo Kazan which resulted their elimination from the competition.
-On October 2, 2020, Plummer signed with the Denso Airybees.
+She was the top scorer in Monza's Coppa Italia quarter final upset over Igor Gorgonzola Novara and played a key role for her team to reach their second-ever Coppa Italia final four, where they were eventually defeated by Unet E-Work Busto Arsizio in the semi-finals.
+In CEV Cup, Plummer only played in Monza's 3-1 loss in the second leg of the round of 16 match-up against Dinamo Kazan which eliminated them from the competition.

+On October 2, 2020, Plummer signed with Denso Airybees.

 On June 18, 2021, Plummer signed with Imoco Volley.

+On 10 May 2024, Turkish club Eczacıbaşı Dynavit announced the addition of Plummer to their roster.

 USA National Team

 In May 2021, Plummer was named to the 18-player roster for the FIVB Volleyball Nations League tournament. that was played May 25-June 24 in Rimini, Italy.
 She led the team with 14 kills and two blocks in her debut, when they swept Dominican Republic in team USA's opening match.

-She was a selected as an Olympic alternate for the 2020 Summer Olympics.
+She was selected as an Olympic alternate for the 2020 Summer Olympics.
+She was named to the Olympic team for the 2024 Summer Olympics.